 Introduction: How we'll deliver the plan

-We want to ensure that everyone in Barnsley works together to tackle excess winter deaths and improve cold related ill health.
-This will be achieved by having a joined up, strategic year-round approach to winter planning that ensures Barnsley residents are aware of and can access to the services, advice and support they need over the winter months.
+We want to ensure that everyone in Barnsley works together to tackle winter mortality and improve cold-related ill health.
+This will be achieved by having a joined-up, strategic year-round approach to winter planning that ensures Barnsley residents are aware of and can access the services, advice and support they need over the winter months.

-Using our collaborative planning and research, this year’s plan is focused on understanding the needs of vulnerable groups and aims to improve the services on offer this winter and increase awareness and improve the access to help that’s available.
-This includes looking at how we can improve Barnsley’s response to winter over the coming years; make sure that we improve health and wellbeing; and reduce inequalities by targeting those most at risk of the impacts of cold weather.
+Using our collaborative planning and research, this year’s plan continues to focus on understanding the needs of vulnerable groups.
+It aims to improve the services offered this winter, increase awareness and improve the available access to help.
+This includes looking at how we can improve Barnsley’s response to winter over the coming years, improving health and wellbeing, and reducing inequalities by targeting those most at risk of the impacts of cold weather.

 Developing local action, guidance and information based on national frameworks

-This year, we have based our plan on national guidance that sets out the responsibilities for tackling excess winter deaths and cold related harm including:
+This year, we have based our plan on national guidance that sets out the responsibilities for tackling winter mortality and cold-related harm, including:

 - Excess winter deaths and illness and the health risks associated with cold homes